guillemontecinos/maquinitas/README.md

 this is a project by [aarón montoya-moraga](http://montoyamoraga.io/)

-i love drum machines so i built this library of patches for interfacing with drum machines.
+i love drum machines so i built this library for interfacing with drum machines.

-the patches are built on max 8
+the software consists of patches built on [max](https://en.wikipedia.org/wiki/Max_(software)).

+i included the manuals for all the drum machines as reference material, i don't own the copyright of them, please don't sue me.

 ## contents